MickeyKay/better-font-awesome-library/README.md

 A provider may return a release array or a declared BFAL release record.
 Declared records must use the exact supported `schema_version`, `channel`, and `edition`, an allowed `source`, and a fully valid nested release.
 BFAL rejects mismatches rather than discarding or normalizing them.

+Metadata collaborators can claim empty slots after the singleton is constructed with `register_release_data_collaborators()`.
+If another consumer already owns a supplied slot with a different non-null collaborator, registration fails atomically without claiming any other supplied slot.
+If BFAL already cached bundled fallback data and registration successfully fills at least one empty slot, BFAL clears only that fallback-derived request cache.
+The next metadata getter can then adopt a valid provider or transient value.
+If fallback is still needed, a newly claimed refresh callback receives the new scheduling request.
+Valid provider, transient, or API-derived request data is not discarded.

 An asynchronous worker can call `refresh_release_data()`.
 That explicit operation requests the `5.x` Free channel with TLS verification, no redirects, a timeout of at most five seconds, and a response limit of 2 MiB.
 It stores the established transient shape only after the entire release record validates.
 It returns the validated release array on success or a sanitized `WP_Error` on failure.

 The Font Awesome API and CDN are external services.
 Consumers should document when they contact those services and apply the consent, privacy, scheduling, and persistence policy appropriate to their application.

+## Compatibility notes ##

+`Better_Font_Awesome_Library::get_instance( $args )` retains its established first-call contract.
+Arguments passed to later `get_instance()` calls are ignored, and BFAL does not reset or reconstruct the singleton.

+`register_release_data_collaborators()` is a claim mechanism for the two metadata collaborator slots only.
+It does not create a last-caller-wins precedence model.
+It does not reparse initialization arguments, register hooks again, replace a different non-null collaborator, or change any other first-call setting.
+Registration performs only in-memory validation and assignment.
+It makes no HTTP request and writes no transient, option, cron event, or other persistent state.

+When registration successfully claims an empty slot after fallback resolution, only fallback-derived in-memory data is reopened for resolution.
+Invalid, conflicting, and identical registrations do not reopen it.
+Valid non-fallback data remains stable for the rest of the request.
+A new WordPress request constructs a new BFAL singleton as usual.

 ## Initialization Parameters ($args) ##
 The following arguments can be used to initialize the library using `Better_Font_Awesome_Library::get_instance( $args )`: